awsdocs/amazon-sagemaker-developer-guide/doc_source/model-monitor-pre-and-post-processing.md

 ## Preprocessing Script<a name="model-monitor-pre-processing-script"></a>

-The Amazon SageMaker Model Monitor container works only with tabular or flattened json structures\.
+The Amazon SageMaker Model Monitor container works only with tabular or flattened JSON structures\.
 We provide a per\-record preprocessor for some small changes required to transform the dataset\.
 For example, if your output is an array \[1\.0, 2\.1\], you need to convert this into a flattened JSON, like \{“prediction0”: 1\.0, “prediction1” : 2\.1"\}\.
-A sample implementation might look like the following\.
+A sample implementation might look like the following:

 ```
 def preprocess_handler(inference_record):